clwi/CWPack/test/README.md

 The performance test is run by the shell script `runPerformanceTest.sh`.
 The script assumes that the repositories for CWPack, MPack and CMP are side by side in the same folder.

+The performance test is targeted to CMP v19 and MPack v1.0.

 The performance test checks the duration of a number of calls by calling them 1.000.000 times.